nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 Creating Federation Shares via Public Link Share
 ------------------------------------------------

-You'll need to use a Public Link Share to create Federation shares with ownCloud 8.x and older.

 Check the ``Share Link`` checkbox to expose more sharing options (which are described more fully in :doc:`file_sharing_configuration`).
 You may create a